VeronicaBlake/student-workbook/src/reflections/wk2/quiz2.md

 Function

 Structural Root Primitive:
-null
+Null
 ```

 **10.** When it comes to functions or methods, what is the difference between a `parameter` and an `argument`?

 ```
-A parameter is essentially a placeholder argument.
-The parameter can show what will be given to the function, but the argument is what is passed in the specific instance.
+A parameter is a placeholder for the argument, at least that's how I think of it.
+The parameter is what will go into the function or method, and the argument is the specific instance of that thing.
 ```

 **11.** What is the difference between a `primitive` value and a `reference` value?

 ```

-Values that are primitive store actual values, and reference values store the addresses of the objects they reference.
+Primitive variables store the actual values, where reference values store where to find the objects (addresses) they refer to.

 ```